rafaelwendel/CI4FormBuilder/README.md

 - `afterComponent` : code to insert after each component
 - `beforeErrorMessage` : code to insert before a component error message (like validation)
 - `afterErrorMessage` : code to insert after a component error message
+- `buttonExtra` : extra attributes (`class`, `id`, `onclick`, etc.) to buttons (can use array, object or string)
+- `checkboxExtra` : extra attributes to checkboxes
+- `dropdownExtra` : extra attributes to dropdowns
+- `hiddenExtra` : extra attributes to hiddens
+- `inputExtra` : extra attributes to inputs
+- `labelExtra` : extra attributes to labels
+- `multiselectExtra` : extra attributes to multiselects
+- `passwordExtra` : extra attributes to passwords
+- `radioExtra` : extra attributes to radios
+- `resetExtra` : extra attributes to resets
+- `submitExtra` : extra attributes to submits
+- `textareaExtra` : extra attributes to textareas
+- `uploadExtra` : extra attributes to uploads

 Example